duckdb/duckdb-web/_posts/2024-09-14-sql-only-extensions.md

 With version 1.1, DuckDB has launched community extensions, bringing the incredible power of a package manager to the SQL language.
 One goal for these extensions is to enable C++ libraries to be accessible through SQL across all of the languages with a DuckDB library.
 For extension builders, compilation and distribution are much easier.
-For the user community, installation is as simple as 2 commands:
+For the user community, installation is as simple as two commands:

 ```sql
 INSTALL pivot_table FROM community;